kingshadow2010/Python-autoclicker/README.md

 This is the autoclicker i made for people who are afraid of malware i know you won't trust me.
 So i uploaded source code.
 If still can't trust.
-You could compile this python programe on your own
+You could compile this python programe on your own. first install pynput from cmd. by typing pip install pynput or python -m pip install pynput. then follow the steps

 Step 1 - open command prompt